first posted by Al Bell on July 6, 2018

 Hi friends!
 What’s up?
 Hope your week has gone smooth.
 I cannot complain.

-The first of July kinda had me thinking.
+The first of year had me thinking.
 This is a good time to assess how important goals are and the need to have one.
 See, they are very much like a mission statement for a company.
 In the mission statement, the company shares what its overall intentions are with respect to providing its service or product.

 It does not provide many details as to how the mission will be carried out.
 It is designed to be a clear and concise message to all, of the company’s goal within the industry or market.
 Also, all departments, regions, districts, and employees develop strategies to reinforce the mission.

 So, one’s business goal(s) should mimic the same dynamics.
 Sure, you might not be as large as other companies but the principle of setting goals is universal for the progressive, goal-oriented, and task-completing entity.